lawmurray/Birch/examples/MultiObjectTracking/README.md

-# Multiple object tracking
+# Multiple object tracking package

 A simple multiple object tracking demonstration in the Birch probabilistic programming language.
 This demonstrates the use of a universal probabilistic programming language for inference on a model without fixed dimension (the number of objects is unknown).
-Data is simulated from the model and then filtered using a particle filter, within which the delayed sampling heuristic (Murray *et al.* 2018) automatically yields a Kalman filter for the tracking of each object.
-It is used as an example in Murray & Schön (2018), in which further details are available.
+Data is simulated from the model and then filtered using a particle filter, within which the delayed sampling heuristic ([Murray *et al.* 2018](#references)) automatically yields a Kalman filter for the tracking of each object.
+It is used as an example in [Murray & Schön (2018)](#references), in which further details are available.

 ## License

+This package is open source software.

-This package is licensed under the Apache License, Version 2.0 (the "License"); you may not use it except in compliance with the License.
+It is licensed under the Apache License, Version 2.0 (the "License"); you may not use it except in compliance with the License.
 You may obtain a copy of the License at <http://www.apache.org/licenses/LICENSE-2.0>.

 ## Getting started

 This package requires the [Birch.Cairo](https://github.com/lawmurray/Birch.Cairo) package.

-To build and install, use:
+To build, use:

     birch build
-    birch install

 To run, use: